RIPE-NCC/whois/README.RDAP.md

 Preferences are not assigned to multiple phone elements.
 The prioritise of the attributes in RPSL objects are unknown, therefore it is not possible to figure out the priority of the phone elements.

-According to [rfc6350](https://www.rfc-editor.org/rfc/rfc6350) preference parameters are OPTIONAL.
+According to [nro-rdap-profile](https://bitbucket.org/nroecg/nro-rdap-profile/raw/v1/nro-rdap-profile.txt) preference parameters are MAY.

 Flat AS Model
 ----------------------------------------